 The learner will be informed of the outcome of the Appeals Process within an agreed timescale.

-Following the completion of the CMSE Training’s Appeal Process, the results for the learner(s) concerned will be forwarded to FETAC as the final result.
+Following the completion of the Occupli Training’s Appeal Process, the results for the learner(s) concerned will be forwarded to FETAC as the final result.
 These final results are the basis on which FETAC will issue certificates.

 FETAC operates a National Appeals Process.
 This is only on the basis of;